 - a.
-Description of the applicant (type of organization, already existing local structures, etc.) - b.
+Description of the applicant (type of organization, existing local structures, etc.) - b.
 Scope of the activities (definition of the region, type of farming, if the activities are restricted or at least focused on farming, especially when focused on special crops or industries, e.g., coffee, cocoa, oil palm, sugar cane, etc.) - c.
-C-sink registry (written documentation of the local registries' architecture including back-up and IT security, protocol for data transfer to the CARBON STANDARDS C-sink register) - d.
-Biochar artisan training program, including train-the-trainers approach. - e.
-Biochar artisan payment scheme (when, how, and at what rate the c-sink money is paid to whom) - f.
-Procedures for the on-site control and monitoring strategy (i.e., type and frequency of monitoring, how to measure its effectiveness, etc.)
+C-sink registry (written documentation of the local registries' architecture including back-up and IT security, protocol for data transfer to the Global C-sink Registry) - d.
+Biochar artisan payment scheme (when, how, and at what rate the c-sink money is paid to whom) - e.
+Procedures for the on-site control and monitoring strategy (i.e., type and frequency of monitoring, how to measure its effectiveness, etc.) - f.
 Infrastructure and procedures to assure that biochar samples are taken correctly and reach the endorsed laboratory in proper condition.

-The Artisan C-Sink Manager can delegate defined tasks of the managing and monitoring process to other organizations or persons, such as the training of making biochar, C-sink tracking, and on-site controls.
+The Artisan C-Sink Manager can delegate defined tasks of the managing and monitoring process to other organizations or persons, such as training in making biochar, C-sink tracking, and on-site controls.
+However, the Artisan C-Sink Manager is entirely responsible for all activities related to the production, monitoring, and declaration of Global Artisan C-Sinks as described in the present guidelines.